pointfreeco/swift-structured-queries/Sources/StructuredQueriesCore/Documentation.docc/Articles/Triggers.md

 #### Invoke Swift code from triggers

-One can use triggers with a "SELECT" action to invoke Swift code when an event occurs in your database.
+One can use triggers with a `SELECT` action to invoke Swift code when an event occurs in your database.
 For example, suppose you want to execute a Swift function a new reminder is inserted into the database.
 First you must register the function with SQLite and that depends on what SQLite driver you are using ([here][grdb-add-function] is how to do it in GRDB).

 Suppose we registered a function called `didInsertReminder`, and further suppose it takes one argument of the ID of the newly inserted reminder.
 Then one can invoke this function whenever a reminder is inserted into the database with the  following trigger:

 [grdb-add-function]: https://swiftpackageindex.com/groue/grdb.swift/v7.5.0/documentation/grdb/database/add(function:)